Lou-Zhou/soccer-decision-making/README.md

 python3 train_soccermap_selection.py     # OR train_soccermap_success.py OR train_soccermap_selection.py
 ```

-The models use the configurations as described in `config/experiment` and can be changed depending on need.
+The config files (for hyperparameters) are, for example, `config/experiment/pass_selection/soccermap.yaml`.

+In `train_soccermap_value.py`, it is important to change the `experiment` variable (e.g. "pass_value/soccermap_offensive_completed") so that it matches the model desired.

+The paths to the configurations in all these scripts must be set manually as these paths must be absolute.

 These scripts will output both the last trained model (in run_id form) as well as the model with the smallest lost(in checkpoint form).
 Using unxpass/Scripts/helperScripts/checkpntToModel.py, we can then turn these checkpoints into run_ids so we can standardize model storage.
 The paths to these checkpoints can be found from the code outputs or in trainingscripts/lightning_logs/version_x/checkpoints.

-In `train_soccermap_value`, it is important to change the `experiment` variable (e.g. "pass_value/soccermap_offensive_completed") so that it matches the model desired.

-In addition, the paths to the configurations in all these scripts must be set manually as these paths must be absolute.

 ## Visualizing Results